minad/consult/README.md

 * `consult-bookmark`: Select or create bookmark
 * `consult-apropos`: Replacement for `apropos` with completion

-The commands are based on the versions found in the [selectrum wiki](https://github.com/raxod502/selectrum/wiki/Useful-Commands).

 ## Usage

 The consult library will only provide commands and never add keybindings.
 In order to